 - Grants may be used to expand existing training programs or to develop new training programs.

 - Grants may be used to support the training of current employees, new hires, or potential employees.

 What funding restrictions are there?

-- Up to $125,000 per year may be requested for a two-year period ($250,000 total; July 1, 2023, through June 30, 2025).
+- Up to $125,000 per fiscal year may be requested for a 2.5-year period (January 1, 2024, through June 30, 2026).
 A single application may request funds to provide training opportunities for more than one allied health occupation, as long as the total amount of funds requested does not exceed $125,000 per consortium per year.

 - Recipients must match the amount received through the grant (100% match) either in cash or through in-kind funding.